Release Date: September 18, 2012

 The Small Business Influencer Awards initiative is produced by Small Business Trends, an award-winning online publication, serving more than 4,000,000 small business owners, stakeholders and entrepreneurs annually, and SmallBizTechnology.com, a media company that produces online content and live events educating small and mid-sized companies on how to strategically use technology as a tool to grow their businesses.
 The awards are sponsored by BlackBerry.

 Established in 1987, the CEL provides participants with individualized and interactive education in entrepreneurship.
 More than 900 CEL alumni employ more than 22,000 Western New Yorkers, and their businesses are worth more than $2 billion to the local economy.
-For more information, visit mgt.buffalo.edu/entrepreneurship or contact the CEL at 716-885-5715 or email@example.com.
+For more information, visit the CEL website or contact the CEL at 716-885-5715 or firstname.lastname@example.org.

 The UB School of Management is recognized for its emphasis on real-world learning, community and economic impact, and the global perspective of its faculty, students and alumni.
 The school has been ranked by Bloomberg Businessweek, the Financial Times, Forbes, U.S. News & World Report and The Wall Street Journal for the quality of its programs and the return on investment it provides its graduates.
 For more information about the UB School of Management, visit mgt.buffalo.edu.